 - Line two large baking sheets with a silicone mat or parchment paper, then set aside.

-- In a medium bowl, sift together the 3 cups flour, cornstarch, baking powder, baking soda, and salt.
+- In a medium bowl, sift or whisk together the 2 ¾ cups flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

 - In a standing mixer fitted with a paddle attachment, beat the on low butter until it comes together and becomes creamy, about 1 minute.
 Add in the sugars and beat for another 2-3 minutes, until the butter and sugar become homogeneous.

 - Mix in the eggs and vanilla and beat on medium low speed until just incorporated.
 Gradually add in the flour mixture, about ½ cup at a time, mixing until only a small amount of unincorporated flour remains.

 - In a medium bowl, toss the 2 tablespoon flour with the walnuts and the chocolate chips until they are coated in the flour.
 Fold the chocolate chips and walnuts into the dough by hand with a wooden spoon or rubber spatula, making sure to distribute the ingredients evenly throughout the dough.